Updated Date: July 13, 2023

 Suprema device as a master device

-Hence the search method is a manufacturer's command which means that it differs by each manufacturer.
+Hence the search method is a manufacturer's command which means that it differs for each manufacturer.

-Therefore a customization is always necessary in such cases.
+Therefore customization is always necessary in such cases.

 Case A (ACU holds the user information)

-In this case, the ACU should enroll the user fingerprint and store the user information in the ACU’s memory.
+In this case, the ACU should enroll the user's fingerprint and store the user information in the ACU’s memory.

-The ACU should also have a feature to transfer template to RS485 Slave device.
+The ACU should also have a feature to transfer templates to RS485 Slave device.

 Relevant operation mode: